goravsoni/ring-bulk-downloader/README.md

 I was able to download over 3500 videos in HQ (LQ is available aswell) surrounding an event that lasted a week on the Ring Floodcamera.
 The total size of my files came out to 42 GB.
 This is still not ideal.
 I hope Ring builds a time lapse feature that can round up videos from a week and show a 3 minute time lapse.
 It took me about 2 hours to get everything downloaded and backed up to Google Drive.
-Thanks to Google drive desktop :')
+Thanks to Google drive desktop
-¯\_( ͡❛ ͜ʖ ͡❛)_/¯
+               ¯\_( ͡ಠ ͜ʖ ͡ಠ)_/¯